spatialnetworks/fulcrum-guide-to-data-collection/survey-best-practices.md

 * [Put questions in a positive form](#positive)

 * [Offer a balanced set of responses](#balanced)
+* Adding a comments section for field notes
+*

 ### Keep questions relevant <a id="relevant"></a>
 Ensure you're asking for pertinent information only.